aio-libs/aiozmq/README.rst

 parallel web requests (1000-5000) `pyzmq` internal Poller will be slow.

-`aiozmq` works with epoll natively, it doesn't need custom loop implementation and cooperates pretty weel with `uvloop` for example.
+`aiozmq` works with epoll natively, it doesn't need custom loop implementation and cooperates pretty well with `uvloop` for example.

 For details see https://github.com/zeromq/pyzmq/issues/894